-Children today need to be prepared for the challenges of tomorrow – at Bishops Down we believe that engaging practical science lessons throughout primary school will help achieve this.
+Children today need to be prepared for the challenges of tomorrow – at Bishops Down we believe that engaging practical science lessons throughout Primary school will help achieve this.
 Through cross-curricular approaches, such as in P.E, Maths and PSHE, children will be able to identify that Science is happening all around them!
 As a result of this, we believe that we are enhancing each child’s cultural capital.

-In KS2 the children will cover Forces and Magnets, Light, Rocks, Sound, Electricity and Earth and Space.
+In Key Stage 2 the children will cover Forces and Magnets, Light, Rocks, Sound, Electricity and Earth and Space.

 Science is the highlight of the week for lots of children with exciting experiments, hands on learning and a real focus on developing children’s ability to work scientifically.
 Children have the opportunity to predict, plan experiments, record their findings and draw conclusions from their own investigations.

 Why learn science?
 It enables us to ask questions and answer questions about how the world works, it helps children to develop their problem solving skills, allows an awareness of technology and gives children the knowledge to protect and conserve the world around them.
 We aim to provide children with scientific links to real life so that they can leave Bishops Down well prepared for their lives ahead of them.